3 nights celebrating new perspectives of the piano

 Scholar, Performer, and Composers

 Lance Newman is the author of Our Common Dwelling: Henry Thoreau, Transcendentalism, and the Class Politics of Nature and the editor of The Grand Canyon Reader, as well as several textbooks and collections of scholarly essays.
 His scholarly articles have appeared in American Literature, New England Quarterly, ISLE, Reconstruction, Electronic Book Review, and other journals.
 His poems have appeared in many print and web magazines, as well as in two free online chapbooks— Come Kanab (Dusi-e/chaps Kollectiv, 2007) and 3by3by3 (Beard of Bees, 2010).
-He is currently Dean of the School of Arts and Sciences and Professor of English at Westminster College.
+He is currently Dean of the Westminster College of Arts and Sciences and Professor of English at Westminster College.

 A fearless interpreter of large-scale piano works both modern and historical, Jason Hardink’s recent repertoire includes the complete Michael Hersch The Vanishing Pavilions, Olivier Messiaen’s Vingt Regards sur l’Enfant-Jésus, the Liszt Transcendental Etudes paired with the Boulez Notations, and Wolfgang Rihm’s numbered Klavierstücke, all of which he performs from memory.